carbon-steel/detour.nvim/README.md

 ```

 # Recipes
 `detour.nvim` is capable of more than just reading files.
 It generalizes the floating window behavior of plugins such as toggleterm.nvim or lazygit.nvim. `detour.nvim` can wrap any TUI in a floating window.
 Its applications don't stop at just TUIs.
+You can use `Detour()` with any lua code.
 Here are some examples:

 ```lua
 -- A keymap for opening a prompt to select a terminal buffer to open in a popup